 - “When I’m clearly in low-energy mode and the task is operational, strip it down to the smallest possible next action.
 Don’t build me a comprehensive plan I won’t execute.”

 Two or three rules like these are worth more than a priority stack of ten items.
-They tell your AI what to do, not just what to value.
+They tell your AI what to do when things get messy.

 Don’t know where to start?
 Open a blank doc and dump everything you can think of about your business, your role, how you work, what matters to you.
 Don’t organize it.
 Just get it out of your head.
 Then give that doc to your AI and let it ask you questions.
 It will pull out context you didn’t think to include.
 Once the conversation runs dry, have the AI structure everything into a clean reference document it can read at the start of every session.
 That’s your Layer 1.